youwen5/adamantite/docs/src/devlog.md

 another crate (working name: `luminite`) can provide serialization from AST to HTML.
 Both of these projects are designed to compose in a static site generator, however, currently the concrete design of the site generator is not well-thought out (and may end up being implemented on top of `trunk`).
+We need to come up with a cool name for the static site generator to increase clout, perhaps "apogee" or "mythril" etc.

 We initially want to parse some of the most basic Markdown constructs while staying mindful of future, more complex parsing requirements.